openangeltt/openangeltt/README.md

 - LinkedIn: [linkedin.com/in/your-linkedin-username](https://www.linkedin.com/in/Isaac-Browne)

 ## ⚡ Fun fact:
-- Apart from being a techie, I love to read and travel.
+- Apart from being a techie, I am a musician and play 6 instruments.

 <!---